apivit45muic/Nightwise-first-project-mobile-dev/README.md

 Inconsistent sleep schedule: Irregular sleep patterns, such as staying up late on weekends or traveling across time zones, can disrupt the body's natural sleep-wake cycle.
 A sleep-organized app can help regulate your sleep schedule by providing reminders for consistent bedtime and wake-up times, as well as offering tips for managing jet lag.

 Lack of awareness: Many people are unaware of how much sleep they actually need or how their sleep habits affect their health.
 A sleep-organized app can provide personalized recommendations based on your sleep patterns, as well as educational resources to help you better understand the importance of good sleep hygiene.

-Overall, a sleep-organized app can help individuals overcome these pain points by providing personalized guidance and support for establishing healthy sleep habits.

 ## Feature